-This 2010 Integrated Report continues the reporting format first adopted in the 2006 reporting cycle.
-However, for the 2010 cycle the Integrated Report is being divided into two volumes: Volume I covering surface water and Volume II covering groundwater.
+This 2012 Integrated Report continues the reporting format first adopted in the 2006 reporting cycle.
+However, beginning with the 2010 cycle the Integrated Report was divided into two volumes: Volume I covering surface water quality and Volume II assessing groundwater quality.
 Prior to 2006, assessment information was reported separately in the Illinois Water Quality [Section 305(b)] Report and Illinois Section 303(d) List.
 The Integrated Report format is based on federal guidance for meeting the requirements of Sections 305(b), 303(d) and 314 of the Clean Water Act (CWA).